Skip to main content

 Positive work is being done around the world to develop new and innovative fishing gear and methods that would greatly reduce the impact on dolphins, whales, and porpoises.
 However, Marine Connection believes our strongest tool on this issue is public awareness.
 Consumers have the power to end this threat.
 Seafood products that carry a sustainable fishing certification or ‘Dolphin Safe’ label do not 100% guarantee that the techniques used have not caused the death of dolphins or whales in the process.

 The solution is simple.
-If you love these remarkable creatures, the single most important thing you can do to ensure their future is to leave all fish off your plate and choose plant-based products instead.
+If you love these remarkable creatures, the single most important thing you can do to ensure their future is to leave all fish off your plate.

 Less demand for fish means less deadly fishing gear and a more secure future for dolphins, whales, and porpoises.